Research and Analysis on the DPRK Leadership

 In the early 1990s Ko Yong Hui traveled with her children to Japan.
 They visited Sapporo, several aquariums and Tokyo Disney Resort.
 In 1994 Ko was diagnosed with breast cancer and was treated in France.
 At that time, her son Kim Jong Chol moved to Switzerland where he would study at the International School Berne, among other institutions.
 He would later be joined in Switzerland by his younger brother, Jong Un, and their sister Yo Jong.

+Ko routinely accompanied Kim Jong Il on his on-site visits and military field inspections, acting in the role of first lady.
 From 2002 to 2006, 150 essays appeared in the DPRK press under the byline “Ko Yong Hui.”
 Also, during the early 2000s Korean People’s Army [KPA] indoctrination and political education materials began to refer to a “respected mother” who was described as “assisting the Ryo’ngdoja (KJI) from the close quarters of his body.”
 Both the editorial writing and the “mother of Korea” materials were part of a publicity campaign in support of one of Ko’s sons (presumed to be Jong Chol) as hereditary successor.
-The campaign was shortlived.
+The campaign was short lived.
 In 2003 Ko returned to France after her breast cancer recurred.
-She received a double mastectomy, but the cancer spread and she died in 2004.
+She received a double mastectomy, but the cancer spread and she died in Pyongyang during the summer of 2004.

 Sources: Interviews and discussions by Michael Madden; Baird, Merrily.
 Kim Chong-il Agonistes (Forthcoming 2012); Fujimoto, Kenji and Shin, Hyon-ho.
 Kim Chŏng-il ŭi yorisa.
 Seoul: Wolgan Chosonsa, 2003; Mansourov, Alexandre Y. “Inside North Korea’s Blackbox: Reversing the Optics” DPRK Policy Elites (Kongdan Oh Hassig, ed.)
 Alexandria, VA: Institute for Defense Analyses, 2004; Kokita Kiyohito, Tessa Morris-Suzuki and Mark Selden, “Ko Tae Mun, Ko Chung Hee, and the Osaka Origins of North Korean Successor, Kim Jong Un,” The Asia-Pacific Journal Vol 9, Issue 1 No 2, January 3, 2011; “‘Exclusive interivew’ with Sister of Kim Chong Il’s Wife,” Wolgan Yosong Chungang, November 28, 2000 (in Korean); “AERA Obtains ‘Rare’ Photo of Kim Chong Il’s Wife Ko Yong Hui,” AERA, February 3, 2003, pp. 14-15 (in Japanese); “‘Respected Mother’ in DPRK Document Said to be Reference to Mother of DPRK Heir,” Wolgan Choson March 1, 2003, pp. 117-119 (in Korean); “Kim Jong Il’s Daughter Yo’-cho’ng Also Attended School in Switzerland, Living with Her Borther Cho’ng-u’n During the 1990s,” by Katsumi Sawada, Mainichi Shimbun, January 16, 2009 (in Japanese)